Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Day 6: Reflect

 Happy First-Challenge-Workout Eve!!!
-Take some time today to reflect and meditate on what brought you here and focus on what you need going foreward.
+Take some time today to reflect and meditate on what brought you here and focus on what you need going forward.

 "Be self-aware and begin to consider yourself and your passion for life as your greatest assets," says Jen.
 "Then raise your glass and toast a farewell to the headspace that was holding you back!"

-Today's challenge task: take five minutes to reflect on your goal and prepare for the week ahead with these "Dear Me" journaling questions.
+Today's challenge task: Grab your 40-Day Progress Journal (it's free!) and take five minutes to reflect on your goal and prepare for the week ahead with these "Dear Me" journaling questions.

 - What's one health or fitness thing you accomplished this year?